 Verification - Updating your "To Do List" from requested to received takes a minimum of four weeks if you submit hard copies via mail, at our window or drop box and a minimum of 72 hours if your documents are faxed.
 Preliminary review of verification documents will take a up to twelve weeks from the date your last required "To Do List" item was submitted to our office.

 IRS Data Retrieval - It can take up to 21 days from the date you successfully used the Data Retrieval Tool on the FAFSA before our office is able to upload this change.
 This process has been completed when you will no longer see the required documentation on your "To Do List."

 Satisfactory Academic Progress Appeal (SAP) - Review of SAP appeals take a minimum of four weeks from the date the last required item is received.
-Deadline to submit appeal for Spring 2014 is February 14, 2014.
+Deadline to submit appeal for Fall 2014 is September 19, 2014.

 Maximum Unit Appeal - Review of Maximum Unit Appeals take a minimum of four weeks from the date the last required item is received.
-Deadline to submit appeal for aid for Spring 2014 is February 14, 2014.
+Deadline to submit appeal for Fall 2014 is September 19, 2014.

 Exceptional Circumstance Appeal (All types) Appeals are reviewed in the order they are received.
 Processing time may take until the end of the fall semester.
-The deadline to submit an appeal for students enrolled for the 2013-2014 academic year is April 1, 2014.
+The deadline to submit an appeal: for students enrolled for the Fall 2014 only is November 1, 2014; students enrolled for Spring only or the academic year is April 1, 2015.